-5.The term "excess loss fund" as used in this section shall not include any trust, pooling arrangements or other entity (a) which provides or offers to provide reimbursement or funding for losses or liabilities to any entity other than the authority and its subsidiaries, the New York city transit authority and its subsidiaries and Triborough bridge and tunnel authority, or (b) in which any entity other than the authority and its subsidiaries, the New York city transit authority and its subsidiaries, the New York city transit authority and its subsidiaries, the New York city transit authority and its subsidiaries, the New York city transit authority and its subsidiaries.
+5. The term "excess loss fund" as used in this section shall not include any trust, pooling arrangements or other entity (a) which provides or offers to provide reimbursement or funding for losses or liabilities to any entity other than the authority and its subsidiaries, the New York city transit authority and its subsidiaries and Triborough bridge and tunnel authority, or (b) in which any entity other than the authority and its subsidiaries, the New York city transit authority and its subsidiaries and Triborough bridge and tunnel authority holds an equity interest.